gigerlin/rpc/README.md

 ```
 Publish the *methods* of the object *local*.
 Those *methods* are now available to the rpc object.
 If *methods* is omitted all the methods of *local* are published.
+*methods* can be a single string or several strings (and even an array of strings).
 The *methods* are synchronous: the value they returned is sent back.

 ```